sarahmurraydev/kotlin-docs/src/main/kotlin/selfnotes/QuestionsToKnow.md

 * What is a layout inflater
 * Why and When should you set a fixed size to your recyclerview?
 * What type of width and height should you set for your recyclerview?
+  ### Third Party Library
+* What are libraries that allow you to pull data from the internet?
+* What libraries allow you to load image URIs on android devices?

 ## XML
 * What are prefixes on XML attributes such as `xmlns` or `app`?